Introduction

 Traditional learning methods have become obsolete with the discovery and establishment of children’s needs in education.
 Classic classroom organisation is restrictive towards childhood learning and discouraging to self-actualisation, which is especially vital during earlier years of growth.
 Educators and scholars worldwide have seen the opportunity presented in this discrepancy.
 Many strides have been made over the years to change the way children’s learning is organised, striving to improve the quality of the process.
 Therefore, a significant move towards integrating the outdoors into the learning environment is noticeable, using various methods to achieve this goal.

 To conclude, promoting outdoor education is beneficial to both the teaching professionals and their subjects.
-Studies and practice have shown that the introduction of nature to children is formative towards their attentiveness, worldview, academic capabilities and attitudes towards the environment.
+Research and experience have demonstrated that exposing kids to nature shapes their attention span, perspective, academic aptitude, and environmental attitudes.
 Teachers can better help children adapt to the needs of the modern world and prepare them for interacting with each other and the society in which they live.
 It is possible to help young children learn while also increasing their capacity to concentrate on tasks, confidence, interpersonal skills, and self-expression.
 Adopting various methods towards incorporating the outdoors into teaching is valuable and effective in transforming how education is performed on an institutional level.
 Several approaches similar to the Montessori Method have shown to be effective.
 The integration of forest environments, as shown by Forest Schools and other types of biomes, helps to provide children with unique experiences and stimulation.
 The overview created throughout this paper seeks to relay the effectiveness of outdoor learning and promote its use in early education.

 Reference List